dnstacy/books/recs.md

 * *Legendborn* by Tracy Deonn - YA fantasy with a magic system around Arthurian legend, takes place at UNC Chapel Hill (shout out), and deals with heavy topics like grief and racism while still being a romp of a story.
+* *The Lightning Thief* by Rick Riordan - middle grade fantasy that if you have not read by now, then what are you waiting for?
+Percy Jackson is always getting into trouble despite trying his best.
+Once he is 12 years old, he finds out that he is actually a demigod and the events that keep getting him into trouble are related to his godly parentage.
+This book kicks off the series and is just a romp.
+Book 3 and book 5 are my favorites.
+* *The Lost Hero* by Rick Riordan - middle grade fantasy companion series to *The Lightning Thief* series.
+Definitely read *The Lightning Thief* before jumping into this bad boy.
+I think this book is actually the worst in the series, and I still really enjoyed it.
+Book 3 and book 4 are the best in the series imo.

 ### Sci-Fi:
 * *Hitchhiker’s Guide to the Galaxy* by Douglas Adams - the prototypical silly and weird sci-fi